the-creators-galaxy/creators-galaxy-improvement-proposals/CGIP/cgip-1.md

 8. References -- A collection of URLs used as references through the CGIP.

 References to other CGIPs should follow the format CGIP-N where N is the CGIP number you are referring to.
 Each CGIP that is referenced in an CGIP MUST be accompanied by a relative markdown link the first time it is referenced, and MAY be accompanied by a link on subsequent references.
-The link MUST always be done via relative paths so that the links work in this GitHub repository, forks of this repository, the main CGIPs site, mirrors of the main CGIP site, etc. For example, you would link to this CGIP with [CGIP-1](./cgip-1.md).

 Images, diagrams, and auxiliary files should be included in a subdirectory of the assets folder for that CGIP as follows: assets/cgip-N (where N is to be replaced with the CGIP number).
 When linking to an image in the CGIP, use relative links such as ../assets/cgip-1/image.png.

-9. Copyright/license -- Each new CGIP must be placed under the MIT License.
+9. Copyright/license -- Each new CGIP must be placed under the MIT License [MIT License (mit-license.org)](https://mit-license.org/).

 ***Each CGIP can optionally have the following items.
 Including these sections may increase the likelihood of a proposal’s success - ***